pzzd/docker-node-14/README.md

 The Dockerfile installs all dependencies for the Storybook app.

-The docker-compose.yml file builds the image, starts the container, and runs Storybook.
+The docker-compose.yml file builds the image starts the container.

 ## Sources